rpet064/rpet064/README.md

 - 👋 Hi, I’m @rpet064
-- 👀 I’m interested in Web and App Development using JS, C# and Python.
+- 👀 I’m interested in Web Development, Cloud Computing (Azure) and Application Design.
-- 🌱 I'm currently expanding my knowledgeable of Python and Data Science
+- 🌱 I'm currently expanding my knowledgeable of Python and Data Science.
-- 🌱 And also developing a React/NodeJs Web App.
+- 🌱 I'm also developing projects using React & Flask/NodeJs
 - 💞️ Feel free to fork or discuss any of my projects.
 - 📫 Reach me rpether@hotmail.co.nz